albar965/littlenavmap-manual/README.md

 ![OpenStreetMap and Hill shading](images/osmhillshading.jpg "OpenStreetMap and Hill shading")

-Picture above: View at a Italian airport using _OpenStreetMap_ theme and hill shading.
+Picture above: View at an Italian airport using _OpenStreetMap_ theme and hill shading.

 ##### OpenMapSurfer {#openmapsurfer}

 The [OSM Roads](http://korona.geog.uni-heidelberg.de) layer provided by [Heidelberg University](http://giscience.uni-hd.de).
 This theme includes optional hill shading which is available worldwide.

-Note that hill shading option of this map is marked experimental.
+Note that the hill shading option of this map is marked experimental.

-Map data of this map is © [OpenStreetMap](http://osm.org) contributors, rendering [GIScience Research Group @ Heidelberg University](http://giscience.uni-hd.de), map styling Maxim Rylov.
+Map data for this map is provided by © [OpenStreetMap](http://osm.org) contributors, rendering by [GIScience Research Group @ Heidelberg University](http://giscience.uni-hd.de) and map styling by Maxim Rylov.

 [SRTM](http://srtm.csi.cgiar.org); ASTER GDEM is a product of [METI](http://www.meti.go.jp/english/index.html) and [NASA](https://lpdaac.usgs.gov/dataset_discovery/aster/aster_policies).

 ![OSM Roads and Hill shading](images/osmroad.jpg "OSM Roads and Hill shading")

-Picture above: View at a Italian airport using the _OpenMapSurfer_ theme and hill shading.
+Picture above: View at an Italian airport using the _OpenMapSurfer_ theme and hill shading.

 ##### OpenTopoMap {#opentopomap}